mrwawe/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles Display current directory contents in a long format.
 4-listmorefiles Display current directory contents, including hidden files (starting with .).
 Use the long format.
-5-listfilesdigitonly Display current directory contents.
+5-listfilesdigitonly Display current directory contents. my_first_directory a script that creates a directory named my_first_directory in the /tmp/ directory.